 Redirect Image Attachment URLs

 Attachments to posts are stored in the database as posts, this means they're accessible under their own URLs if you do not redirect them, enabling this will redirect them to the post they were attached to.

 - Log in to your WordPress website.
 When you’re logged in, you will be in your ‘Dashboard’.
 On the left-hand side, you will see a menu.
 In that menu, click on ‘SEO’.

 - Click on the ‘Media’ tab.

-- Toggle the 'Redirect attachment URLs to parent post URL'.
+- Toggle the 'Redirect attachment URLs to the attachment itself?'.
 Redirect will automatically redirect the attachment URLs to the parent post.
 No redirect will leave the attachment URLs accessible.